-The designated Disability Coordinators (DC) are the College Dean, the Director of Student Services, Academic Support, and Advising.
+The Disability Coordinator is an officer designated by the College.
 The responsibilities of the DC include the following: make sure the policies and procedures for academic adjustments or any disability-related requests for accommodations are appropriately followed; answer questions of students regarding academic adjustments and other disability-related accommodations; receive letters of request for academic adjustments and reviews completeness of required documentations; coordinate with the Disability Committee; communicate with students who request for academic adjustments; and provide specific faculty members completed Academic Adjustment Forms for students whose requests for academic adjustments have been approved.